ItsmeHaans/HansGesture2/README.md

 # HansGesture2
 Gesture Control AI is an innovative computer vision application that allows users to control their laptop and operate various functions entirely hands-free using simple gestures captured by the webcam.
-This Python-based system eliminates the need for external devices like a mouse or keyboard for basic interactions.
+This Python-based system eliminates the need for external devices like a mouse or keyboard for basic interactions, now updated with AI and voice control

 # Hand Gesture Control API
 A FastAPI-based backend that powers a real-time hand-gesture controlled system for Windows.